Be the first to measure and contribute air quality data to your community

 live AQI index

-PM2.5 concentration in Navi Mumbai air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Navi Mumbai is currently 7.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app

 Navi Mumbai, formerly known as new Bombay, is a planned city located on the western coast of the Indian subcontinent.
 It is the largest planned city in the world, conceived by a group of civil engineers who were dissatisfied with the massive overcrowding occurring in Mumbai (then known as Bombay) and its inability to cope with the massive influx of people and lack of infrastructure.
 So, Navi Mumbai was thus conceived, and today it is a well-developed city with many attractive and modernized features being part of its character.

 Whilst it has many interesting characteristics as a city that make it unique, including its history and conception, it unfortunately suffers from some very bad pollution levels that place it quite high up amongst many of the cities in India.

 In 2019, Navi Mumbai came in with a PM2.5 yearly average of 61.6 μg/m³, a reading that was high enough to place it into the ‘unhealthy’ ratings bracket, which requires a PM2.5 reading of anywhere between 55.5 to 150.4 μg/m³ to be classified as such.

 Whilst it is on the lower end of this bracket, it still nevertheless meets the criteria to be named as such, and as its name would imply, the air quality would be very poor and somewhat hazardous to large portions of the population.